shaloo/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 ## Share NFTs

 To share an NFT, you need to first select the NFT.
-You can select the NFT by clicking on the thumbnail in the **NFT Assets** tab of the {{config.extra.arcana.wallet_name}}.
-This will bring up the **NFT Details** screen.
-Click **Share** as highlighted in the wallet screen below to share the NFT.
+You can select the NFT by clicking on the thumbnail in the **NFT Assets** tab in the {{config.extra.arcana.wallet_name}}.
+When **NFT Details** are displayed, click **Share** to share the NFT.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_share.png" width="20%"/><br></br><br></br>
 -->

 ## Receive NFTs

-In the **Token Assets** tab click **Receive**.
-This will bring up the wallet screen displaying the wallet address and the QR code.
-You can copy the wallet account address or the QR code for the wallet account and share it with the NFT sender to receive an NFT.
+In the **Token Assets** tab click **Receive** to display the wallet address and the QR code.
+Copy the wallet account address or the QR code and share it with the NFT sender for receiving an NFT.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_receive.gif" width="20%"/><br></br><br></br>